dgattey/traffic/README.md

    --debug flag if you want errors to print)

 ##Design Details
-We took our **frontend** package from Maps and made it the **client** package.
+We took our frontend package from Maps and made it the **client** package.
- The **backend** package became the **server** package.
-Because of our earlier separation, we were able to simply change the **hub** controller and add a **core** server package and everything else could stay the same.
+ The backend package became the **server** package.
+Because of our earlier separation, we were able to simply change the HubController and add a **core** server package and everything else basically stayed the same.
 The **main** package has a Main class that given the appropriate number of flags and the correct arguments, starts up either a ClientApp or a ServerApp.
 Given our interfaces, everything is pretty seamless.

-Our client, server, and traffic bot all can be connected together in any order.
-If no connection exists, the client will attempt to reconnect to the server, and the server will attempt to reconnect to the traffic server every few seconds.
-Basically, because of this, no weird connection errors will happen.
-It'll either work and connect, or it'll try again in a bit.
+We have a server, client, data, and main package on the top level.
+Data is shared by both server and client, so there are connections there.
+But nothing in the client or server packages import the other's code.

 ###Client
 The client simply spawns a GUI and attempts a connection.
 It starts a timer that